rodrigosimass/nlp-modeling-case/README.md

 5. Validate the model performance with regard to predictive performance and generalizability.
 You’re free to choose metrics you find relevant for this particular task.

-6. Present code, descriptive analysis and model performance (For instance in a Jupyter notebook).

-7. Make additional predictions using the Bart model (or use the small dataset with the predictions already done) and validate the results (and compare to the results of the model you've trained in the previous step.
+6. Make additional predictions using the Bart model (or use the small dataset with the predictions already done) and validate the results (and compare to the results of the model you've trained in the previous step.

+7. Present code, descriptive analysis and model performance (For instance in a Jupyter notebook).

+## Finally

+If time is short or you get stuck, do as much as you can, and be prepare to explain the steps you omitted.
+This is an open-ended case, and you are encorage to solve it the way you think is suitable.
+Some statements are vague (such as "compare" the models), and in those cases you're free to make your own interpretations and assumtions.

 ![Huggingface](huggingface.png)